BookOps-CAT/Connexion-Macros/README.md

 9. Paste the text copied from the source into the Editor
 10. Click the Check icon in the toolbar
 11. Click the Save icon in the toolbar
-12. After the macro is saved then it can be mapped to a user tool, key, or key chord as usual (optional).
+12. After the macro is saved it can be mapped to a User Tool, Keymap, or Shortcut as usual (optional).
 Done!

 ## Setup
 After copying the macrobooks to `C:/Users/[your-name]/AppData/Roaming/OCLC/Connex/Macros/` you can set up your macros in ConnexionClient and map them to user tools.

 ### Create New User Profile
 When setting up the Connexion Client for the first time, users will need to create a new user profile.
-Users can do this using the
+CAT staff onsite at LSC can create NYPL or dual NYPL/BPL profiles by running the NewUserNYP or NewUserDual macro directly from the Macro window in the client.
+Users from other departments or CAT staff working offsite will not be able to create a profile using this process.

 ![user-tools](https://github.com/BookOps-CAT/Connexion-Macros/blob/main/media/manage-macros.png)